yaklabco/yakdocs/README.md

 </p>
 <!-- markdownlint-enable no-inline-html -->

-We are inspired by great software and the possiblities it presents, both as an economic engine and as force for change.
-We founded Yaklab because we want to change our world and spend our lives producing great software that does great things.
-Right now, we are unclear as to what this means.
-But for now it's a tight and deliberate collaboration and a represents a joining of intellectual forces.
+We are inspired by great software and the possibilities it presents.
+We want to spend our life making great software - which is why we have launched this collaboration.

 We have drafted a [manifesto](manifesto.md)which espouses our software development world view.